 Keeping safe and behaving responsibly online

-In the present circumstances children and young people will be spending a lot more of their time online.
+In the present circumstances, children and young people will be spending a lot more of their time online.
 Whether it’s school work, chatting to friends, gaming or engaging on social media it’s more important than ever to make sure your child uses their digital devices safely and responsibly.
-We have put together information for parents and carers including setting parental controls and information about sexting, grooming and online games.
+We have put together information for parents and carers about online safety including setting parental controls and information about sexting, grooming and online games.

 Useful play and learning resources